 The deepest neural network problems are multifaceted global problems where we are trying to link together multiple qualitative neural networks into a fog of consequence.
 It requires a simultaneous understanding of multiple scales (forest, tree, leaf) while observing from multiple points of view (forward, beneath, within) and planning for systems of growth (embryo, child, adult).
 At this scale, it is impossible to even describe the rules of the game let alone the method to determine a winner because we are aiming for a network of improvement.
 Both the delineation of the solution AND the problem are neural networks and the solution changes according to the constant change in the definition of the problem.
 These neural networks are impossible without computational tools, if possible at all, as we can only interpret issues sequentially ourselves.
 Therefore, it is and always will be impossible for us to control the process without being completely dependent on computational tools to plan and reason.
 At this deepest level, the best we could hope for is to create a system with immeasurable power and good intentions.

 The preparation of a genetic design is also reciprocal.
-For example, the tailorability of the Formid product to human anatomy permits the flattening of data acquired from the hardware (all seats are comparably moving) so that the machine learning algorithm can compare data sets accross a wide variety of anatomical idiosyncracies with ease.
+For example, the tailorability of the Formid product to human anatomy permits the flattening of data acquired from the hardware (all seats are comparable in movement as bodies are normalized) so that the machine learning algorithm can compare data sets accross a wide variety of anatomical idiosyncracies with ease.
 As an interdependent design, none of these systems can be prepared without the other, and their interdependency necessitates the progress of the work to be simultaneous prior to a demonstration ready product.

 Unfortunately, the evaluation of such a system while it is being designed is not as impressive unless you understand the process.
 Stress testing along the way would only show a complete failure of the system.
 For example, capital investment in a project will require proof of sales however a project that is large or complex enough may require external funding prior to such proof, leaving the project subject to stress testing and seemingly a total failure.